matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 fileIn.close();
 ```

-Serializing and de-serializing meaant laying out the object, 1 member variable at a time
+Serializing and de-serializing meant laying out the object, 1 member variable at a time

-- In Java how Memento Pattern and Serializable are related ?
+### In Java how Memento Pattern and Serializable are related?

 - Objects marked Serializable know how to save their state to file, and this is an implementation of Memento Pattern.
 - Plenty of built in objects are already Serializable so there is little need to make these adhere to the
 Memento Pattern.
 - The Serializable interface is one easy way to implement the Memento Pattern

 ## Visitor Pattern